Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 <br>

-#### ID: TFNFR26 - Category: Code Style - Provider version constraint **MUST** have a constraint on minimum and maximum major version
+#### ID: TFNFR26 - Category: Code Style - Providers must be declared in the `required_providers` block in `terraform.tf` and **MUST** have a constraint on minimum and maximum major version

+The `terraform` block in `terraform.tf` must contain the `required_providers` block.

+Each provider used directly in the module must be specified with the `source` and `version` properties.
+Providers in the `required_providers` block should be sorted in alphabetical order.

+Do not add providers to the `required_providers` block that are not directly required by this module.
+If submodules are used then each submodule should have its own `versions.tf` file.

+The `source` property must be in the format of `namespace/name`.
+If this is not explicity specified, it can cause failure.

-The minumum version of the provider must be specified, as older version may not work as expected.
-A major version upgrade to a provider may introduce breaking change, so all providers must specifiy maximum major version.
-Upgrades of a major provider version *MUST* be tested.
+The `version` property must include a constraint on the minumum version of the provider.
+Older provider versions may not work as expected.

+The `version` property must include a constraint on the maximum major version.
+A provider major version release may introduce breaking change, so updates to the major version constraint for a provider *MUST* be tested.

+The `version` property constraint can use the `~> #.#` or the `>= #.#.#, < #.#.#` format.

+***Note: You can read more about Terraform version constraints in the [documentation](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).***

 Good examples: